Last updated: October 12, 2022

 Note that Walls Lookout is not a purpose-built lookout platform.
 It’s essentially a large area on top of a cliff where you can wander around and enjoy the views.

 This also means that there is no fencing, and visitors must be careful at all times when walking close to the cliff edges.
-If you bring children with you, please do keep an eye on them when exploring this beautiful area.
+If you bring children with you, keep an eye on them when exploring this beautiful area.

-What’s good about the Walls Lookout is that the views are quite literally 360 degrees.
+What’s good about the Walls Lookout is that the views are literally 360 degrees.
 One could spend hours here and not get tired of those views.

 To give you some perspective, the massive cliff wall right in front of the Walls Lookout is an area that is often referred to as the Blackheath Walls.